 This page will be used to inform residents on local COVID-19 response in Billings County.
 For the most up-to-date information, please refer to the North Dakota COVID-19 response site.

-- Billings County Courthouse - Restricted access until further notice
+- Billings County Courthouse - Open with social distancing regulations

 - Auditor/Treasurer's Office: